 Phew!
 We made it through the electrical engineering lecture.
 If you're still a little hazy on the details, that's okay.
 The important takeaway here is that the rotating commutator is in constant contact with the brushes.
 This is a source of friction that produces a loss of energy and maintenance issues.
 As the name implies, brushless motors remove the contact point.
 However, unlike the completely mechanical brushed motor, the brushless variety requires a sensor to time the polarity changes in the electromagnets driving the motor.

 Given the performance and cost differences between these two motor types, we recommend brushless tools to professionals and heavy use woodworkers.
-This user group will recognize and appreciate the benefits that the more expensive brushless tool provides.
-Conversely, we don't recommend spending a bunch of extra money for a brushless tool if you're a casual user, such as a homeowner tackling small projects on the weekends.
-That said, if you can afford it, the models with brushless motors often have many of the ease of use features that we find to be quite helpful to the inexperienced user.
+These are the user groups that will recognize and appreciate the benefits that the more expensive brushless tool provides.
+Conversely, we don't recommend spending a bunch of extra money for a brushless tool if you're a casual user such as a homeowner tackling small projects on the weekends.
+That said, if you can afford it, the brushless models often have many of the ease of use features that we find to be quite helpful to the inexperienced user.

 There is a lot to think about before purchasing a cordless circular saw.
 This decision revolves around blade-size and motor power, whether you want a blade-left or blade-right configuration and if the amount of work you are going to do with the saw.
 However, if you think about the kinds of tasks that you will most often be using the saw for, the field of candidates narrows pretty quickly.
 With the exception of trim saws, the range of prices for these products is reasonably narrow.
 So, it's possible to error on the side of getting a larger saw that you can grow into without breaking the bank.
 We hope that you have found this article helpful and informative as you navigate the cordless saw market.